14th June 2024

 1972 Alpine A110 1300 – Rob

 Rob's Alpine A110 immediately caught the eye at Chateau Impney, despite being parked discreetly behind a Land Rover Defender camper and under a magnificent tree.
-The gleaming white bodywork helped, as did this reporter's fondness for the classic French berlinette, but on having a closer look and speaking to its owner, it quickly became clear it was a worthy awardee of Footman James’ Classic of the Meet.
+The gleaming white bodywork helped, as did this reporter's fondness for the classic French Berlinette, but on having a closer look and speaking to its owner, it quickly became clear it was a worthy awardee of Footman James’ Classic of the Meet.

 A recent acquisition for Rob - he's only owned it since February - a lot of time and work has gone into restoring the A110 in that short period.
 Bought as a prior-project car, the Alpine required plenty of effort to bring it up to today's condition.